bcgov/data-publication/pages/tips_and_tricks.md

 # Audience

-The content below is intended for all users of the BCGW, including, but not limited to:
+The content below is intended for all users of the BCGW.

-+ Vendor Delivery Personal,
-+ DataBC Data Architecture Team,
-+ Business Analysis/Business Portfolio Managers,
-+ DataBC Delivery Specialists,
-+ DataBC Project Lead Spatial Data Architects,
-+ DataBC ETL Specialists.

 # Purpose

-The content below is to provide the intended audience with quick access to tips & tricks for managing and/or providing information for publication within the BC Data Catalogue (BCDC).
+The content below is to provide the intended audience with quick access to tips & tricks for managing and/or providing information for publication within the BC Geographic Warehouse (BCGW).

 ---------------------